irafernandez/cyberware-site-group1/README.md

 # Cyberware – Be Aware!

-**Cyberware** is a responsive website built with **HTML & CSS only**, focused on cybersecurity awareness and guidance.
+**Cyberware** is a responsive website built with **HTML & CSS only** for MS1, focused on cybersecurity awareness and guidance.
 The site aims to provide users with practical tips, educational content, and interactive tools to stay safe online.

 ---